mrcavalcanti/mosaicoo/docs/sources/panels/query-options.md

 - **Interval -** The interval is a time span that you can use when aggregating or grouping data points by time.

-  Grafana automatically calculates an appropriate interval and it can be used as a variable in templated queries.
+  Mosaicoo automatically calculates an appropriate interval and it can be used as a variable in templated queries.
 The variable is either in seconds: `$__interval` or in milliseconds: `$__interval_ms`.
 It is typically used in aggregation functions like sum or average.
 For example, a Prometheus query using the interval variable: `rate(http_requests_total[$__interval])`.

   This automatic interval is calculated based on the width of the graph.
 If the user zooms out a lot then the interval becomes greater, resulting in a more coarse grained aggregation whereas if the user zooms in then the interval decreases resulting in a more fine grained aggregation.